geomagpy/magpy/README.md

 After reading DI data and associating continuous measurements to its time steps it is now time to determine the absolute values of D and I, and eventually F if not already measured at the main DI pier.
 DI analysis makes use of a stepwise algorythm based on an excel sheet by J. Matzka and DTU Copenhagen (see section 7.7 for background information).
+This stepwise procedure is automatically performed by the the `calcabsolutes`method, which will iteratively call the submethods _calddec and calcinc.

+       result = absdata.calcabsolutes(usestep=0, annualmeans=None, printresults=True,
+                              deltaD=0.0, deltaI=0.0, meantime=False, scalevalue=None,
+                              variometerorientation='hez', residualsign=1)

+As option *printresult* is selected this will result in the following output.
+The variable *result* will contain all analysis data reduced to the time of the first measurement.
+If you want to use the mean time of the measurements active option *meantime=True*.
+You can also supply *annualmeans* which will be used in case no F(abs) and no F(ext) is available. *residualsign* of either +1 or -1 is related to the orientation of the fluxgate probe on the theodolite where +1 denotes an inline-orientation.
+Finally, *usestep* defines the measurement to be used.
+Currently MagPy DI analysis supports up to two repeated measurement for each position.
+You can analyse the first one *usestep=1* or the seocnd *usestep=2* or the average of both with *uesestep=0*.

+The output looks as follows:

+      $ Vector at: 2018-08-29 07:42:00+00:00
+      $ Declination: 4:20:36, Inclination: 64:22:14, H: 21031.8, Z: 43838.8, F: 48622.8
+      $ Collimation and Offset:
+      $ Declination:    S0: 4.941, delta H: 2.345, epsilon Z: 57.526
+      $ Inclination:    S0: 5.233, epsilon Z: 58.010
+      $ Scalevalue: 1.003 deg/unit

+If you want to see what `calcabsolute`is actually doing you can perform the iterative procedure yourself.
+Just call the submethods `_calddec` and `_calcinc` and gradually improve determinations of D, I and basevalues.
+You just need to provide some starting values and then call the following methods.
+Results from a previous step are fed into the next step.
+Here we are using three steps and you can see, that the results already stabilizes after the second step.
+This example is part of the jupyter notebook manual.

 ### 7.2 The absolute_analysis method - single command DI analysis